 One Acre Fund has a deep commitment to putting farmers first.
 It offers a suite of services that are designed for its clients’ ease of use.
 For example, it conducts training sessions in local villages, and it delivers farm inputs (such as seeds and fertilizer) to places that are near clients’ homes.
 The funding structure of One Acre Fund reinforces its farmer-first approach.
 Earned revenue from farmers covers nearly three-quarters of its total program costs, and that reliance on paying clients ensures that the organization remains keenly attuned to their needs.

 Each year, One Acre Fund’s clients re-enroll at high rates to receive its bundle of services, and they do so because those services deliver substantial value.
 Internal and external impact evaluations show that being a One Acre Fund client correlates with significant increases both in yield and in income.
-A study of the organization’s Tanzania program found that the maize harvests of its clients exceeded the equivalent harvests of non-client peer farmers by more than 400 kilograms per acre.
+A study of the organization’s Tanzania program found that the maize harvests of its clients exceeded the equivalent harvests of non-client peer farmers by more than 400 kilograms (882 pounds) per acre.
 Across all countries where One Acre Fund operates, yield increases of that kind translate into an average annual increase in income of more than 40%.

 Complementing this focus on farmers’ needs is a commitment to learning and adaptation.
 One Acre Fund continuously tests, adjusts, and optimizes its service offerings.
 Each year, for example, it conducts more than 10,000 harvest evaluations to compare the yields of its clients with the yields of non-client farmers who operate in similar agro-ecological conditions.
 Then, using data from that research, One Acre Fund pilots and refines programs that enable farmers to improve their soil health, diversify their crops, optimize their seed choice, and plant trees on their land.
 This type of continuous learning and improvement will become more and more critical as climate change poses new challenges for farmers in the coming decades.